USHA Intercollegiate Rules

 B. This rule is intended to allow full-time undergraduates, part-time seniors in his/her graduating semester, and full-time graduate students to play in four national collegiate tournaments.

-D. No player over the age of 28 by the day after the scheduled end of the tournament (including players whose period of eligibility was interrupted by military service) may participate in the national collegiate tournament.
+D. No player over the age of 28 by the end of the tournament (including players whose period of eligibility was interrupted by military service) may participate in the national collegiate tournament.

 Rule IV: Tournament

 A. A player must be a current USHA member, at the time of the collegiate national tournament, to participate.

 B. Payment (entry fees) must be received by the USHA, or host, prior to the entry deadline to be in the tournament.
 The only exception is if the handball coach has contacted the USHA tournament director (not tournament host) and agreed to other arrangements prior to the entry deadline.

 C. Players may participate in only one singles event.